A Pure Demand Operational Semantics with Applications to Program Analysis: Introduction

 We describe our initial implementation of this analysis and show that it performs correctly on common benchmarks for functional program analyses.

-\paragraph{Summary of Contributions} Here we summarize the key contributions of this work. \begin{enumerate} \item The definition of a novel ``pure demand'' form of operational semantics which propagates no variable bindings forward; \item A proof of its correctness relative to a standard propagation semantics; \item The definition of a program analysis directly from the pure demand semantics, which naturally infers general value abstractions including recurrences; \item The first known fully-rule-based presentation of a higher-order program analysis algorithm which could for example prove useful in automatic verification efforts; \item The stack-stitching technique used in the analysis, which gives a new approach to the venerable question of call stack finitization. \item An implementation which confirms the soundness and potential usefulness of the ideas. \end{enumerate}
+\paragraph{Summary of Contributions} Here we summarize the key contributions of this work. \begin{enumerate} \item The definition of a novel ``pure demand'' form of operational semantics which propagates no variable bindings forward; \item A proof of its correctness relative to a standard propagation semantics; \item The definition of a program analysis directly from the pure demand semantics, which naturally infers general value abstractions including recurrences; \item The first known fully rule-based presentation of a higher-order program analysis; \item The stack-stitching technique used in the analysis, which gives a new approach to the venerable question of call stack finitization; \item An implementation that confirms the soundness and potential usefulness of the ideas. \end{enumerate}